JoelRoxell/prepend-style-loader/README.md

   }
 }
 ```
 This will prepend the defined style imports to every file that is matched using `path.resolve`.
-Perfect to remove tedious variables and mixins imports.
+Perfect to remove tedious variables and mixins imports while using design patters like css-modules or other techniques that isolates scopes.

 ## Install
-`npm intsall prepend-style-loader`
+`npm install prepend-style-loader`